dgitj/dgitj.github.io/index.md

 ---

 Hi!
-I am a PhD student in computer science at Karlsruhe Institute of Technology and research associate at KASTEL Security Research Labs.
+I am a PhD student in computer science at <a href="https://www.aifb.kit.edu/english/" target="_blank">Karlsruhe Institute of Technology</a> and research associate at <a href="https://kastel-labs.de/" target="_blank">KASTEL Security Research Labs</a>.

 ---